PredictiveEcology/SpaDES.Workshops/README.md

 2. Install Rtools, if you don't have it
 3. Decide on a folder for everything in the workshop
 4. Install a few SpaDES modules into that folder

+    4b.
+Install the R packages required by these modules

 *If you are using Ubuntu Linux, please see section below for installing binary package files*